UWE-AI-GROUP/GRAIMATTER-TEST/WP2/tools.md

 * Distribution: no distributions available
 * Popularity: 241 stars; 6 contributors
 * Versioning: no tags have been generated to assign version numbers (and there is no version tagged as a release)
 * Description: Provides membership inference attacks of neural networks (fully-connected and convolutional) for both black-box and white-box scenarios based on [Nasr et al. (2019)](https://arxiv.org/abs/1812.00910).
+The Nasr et al. (2019) paper details the white-box attack as feeding the model parameters (gradients, activations, losses, and labels) from each specified layer as inputs to an autoencoder which compresses the model features before running a clustering algorithm to separate member and non-member samples.
+When comparing the differences between the black-box and white-box attack, the accuracy increases by less than 1% on one dataset to about 6.5% on another.
   - In addition to aggregated results, the tool reports the membership probability and accuracy of the attack per record.
   - The tool expects a Keras/TensorFlow model and the dataset must be in a specific format.
   - The tool requires the setting of a number of model/dataset specific parameters, which include (depending on white-box or black-box) an optimiser, a list of layers to exploit, the learning rate, and number of training epochs.